vrld/hump/README.md

 Calls `leave()` on the current state and then removes it from the stack, making the state below the current state and calls `resume(...)` on the activated state.
 Does *not* call `enter()` on the activated state.

+**Note:** Processing of callbacks is suspended until `update()` is called on the new gamestate, but the function calling `GS.pop()` can still continue - it is your job to make sure this is handled correctly.
+See also the examples below.

 #### Returns: